eksctl-io/eksctl/README.md

 ## Manage EKS the GitOps way (0.3.0)

-Just like `kubectl`, `eksclt` is aimed to be compliant with GitOps model, and can be used as part GitOps toolkit!
+Just like `kubectl`, `eksctl` is aimed to be compliant with GitOps model, and can be used as part GitOps toolkit!

 For example, you can use `eksctl apply --cluster-config prod-cluster.yaml`.

-You can also use `eksctld`, which you'd normally run as a controller inside of another cluster, you can manage multiple clusters this way.
+You can also use `eksctld`, which you'd normally run as a controller inside of another cluster.
+You can manage multiple clusters this way.

 ## Usage

-To create a basic cluster run:
+To create a basic cluster, run:

 ```console
 eksctl create cluster